-You may or may not have heard the saying, “It’s not about the timing market, it’s about time in the market.”
-But what does this mean exactly?
+You may or may not have heard the saying, “It’s not about timing market, it’s about time in the market.”
+But what exactly does this mean?

 Some new investors may tend to place a short-term focus on how their investments are performing.
 They’ll frequently track how their shares are going, get excited when their position rises, and then, if it falls, they’ll become carried away with emotion and saddened by a change in market conditions and short-term loss of assets.

 But what about the long-term picture?
 Over time stocks tend to naturally go through periods of growth and decline – this is completely normal.
 Therefore, selling off stocks after a brief period of decline rather than focusing on the long-term goal can be a strategy that doesn’t add value, given it is likely that shares will rise later down the track.

 Just as hard as it is to predict the downturns, it is also hard to predict when stocks will turn around and rally.
 This is known as timing the market – picking the tops and bottoms.